Subscribe!

 How To Pursue Your PM Career Path

-James is a UKuk_flag subscriber to the Project Management Career Newsletter.
+James is a UKuk_flag subscriber.
 We had this discussion via email and James gave me permission to share with you.

 Hi Josh,